Aikido Security Extension for Visual Studio Code

 Commands

 Execute Aikido extension commands through the Visual Studio Code Command Palette.
-Access the Command Palette by using Ctrl+⇧Shift+P or ⌘Command+⇧Shift+P (macOS).
-The list below details the available commands:
+The list below details some of the available commands.
+To see the full list, access the Command Palette by using Ctrl+⇧Shift+P or ⌘Command+⇧Shift+P (macOS).

 The integration does three types of scanning: secret, SAST and open-source dependency scanning.
 It uses Aikido-defined rules, supplemented by any custom rules you add to Aikido.
 The integration then processes any results to check for false positives or ignored issues.
 If you wish to see all the results, you can modify this behavior using the Toggle showing ignored issues command (see Commands section below).